Relationship to DoubleClick Campaign Manager Floodlight activities

 See an example of sharing Floodlight data

 Floodlight tag on the “Thank you" page

 Here's a Floodlight tag on a "Thank you" page that acknowledges a purchase.
 You could have created this tag in DoubleClick Search or DoubleClick Campaign Manager, and then added it to your site.

 <iframe height="0" width="0" src="//0.fls.doubleclick.net/activityi;src=0;type=fake_tag;cat=fake_tag;u=4771963;qty=1;cost=129.97;tran=816043;ord=4771963;~oref=http%3A//mysite.com/checkout?" style="display: none; visibility: hidden;"></iframe>

 When a user completes a purchase and lands on the "Thank you" page, the Floodlight tag records the purchase and sends data to the associated Floodlight activity.
 In addition to tracking the total revenue from the sale, the Floodlight activity tracks:

 Whether the last click leading to the visit came from a display ad, a paid search ad, or a natural search result.

 Whether there were other clicks on display and search advertising higher up in the funnel.

-The data is available for reporting in DCM, and if the conversion is attributed to a paid search, the data is also available in DS.
+The data is available for reporting in Campaign Manager, and if the conversion is attributed to a paid search, the data is also available in DoubleClick Search.